ashlinrichardson/hourglass/README.md

 * serve as a North Star in standard-setting for unconditionally objective analyses, as a support for ongoing implementation and development of diversity and inclusion initiatives incl.
 [GBA+](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/gender-equity/factsheet-gba.pdf) in Canada and around the world
 * accomplish the objectives of Machine Learning without use of complex Mathematics and Statistics
 * fulfill the Law of Requisite Variety[^1] without overwhelming the user
-* offer a concise, reusable, self contained, dependency free, first-principles pattern-recognition implementation for reproducibile interdisciplinary research
+* offer a concise, reusable, self contained, dependency free, first-principles implementation for intersectional, interdisciplinary reproducibile research
 * accomplish Data Anonymization to protect personal privacy while increasing openness, transparency and accountability of public services

 [^1]: "Only variety can master variety, reducing disturbances and promoting harmonious order.
 Regulation is then possible only if the regulating system is as various and flexible (responsive to changes) as the system to be regulated."